Echo298327/auth-gateway-fastapi-keycloak/README.md

 This project uses MongoDB as the primary database for storing information.
 The user microservice (users) connects to a MongoDB instance, which is configurable via environment variables.

-Ensure you have MongoDB installed and running locally, or use a cloud-hosted MongoDB service like [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database).
+Ensure you have MongoDB running locally, or use a cloud-hosted MongoDB service.

 ## Postman Collection